17 Great Welcome Email Examples to Inspire Your Campaign

 Self Introduction Welcome Email

-Use this welcome email to introduce yourself and your brand to subscribers.
+Use this welcome email to introduce yourself and your brand to email subscribers.
 Explain why your company exists, what you sell, and how you bring value to the table.

 Self Introduction Welcome Email